cghss-data-lab/uga-pipp/README.md

   PIPP Knowledge Graph
 </h1>

-This project contains source code for the ETL supporting the ingestion of data into Neo4j.
-Current stage: Only supports local builds
+This project contains source code for the ETL supporting the ingestion of data into Neo4j; only supports local builds.
+Project is developed with Python version 3.9.

 ## Deployment